nivs1978/kaper-64/README.md

   (`pstr`, `pstrnl`, `pnum`, `astr`, `wstr`, `bstr`, `bnum`, `fnum`).
 - `audio.inc` contains the SID player and the tune/sound-effect data.
 - `start.inc` contains the title screen shown before the intro.
-- `intro.inc` contains the intro screen, the intro bitmap stash/restore, text-screen setup, VIC bank switching, the gameplay sound effects, and shared display helpers.
+- `intro.inc` contains the intro screen, the RLE unpacker for the intro bitmap, text-screen setup, VIC bank switching, the gameplay sound effects, and shared display helpers.
-- `intro.dat` is the hires intro bitmap.
-It is linked straight into the program at assembly time (load address `$5c00`: 1000 bytes of screen colour data, 24 pad bytes, then the 8000-byte bitmap at `$6000`), so it is no longer loaded from disk.
+- `intro.dat` is the hires intro bitmap (load address `$5c00`: 1000 bytes of screen colour data, 24 pad bytes, then the 8000-byte bitmap at `$6000`).
+Kick Assembler RLE-packs it at build time (9024 -> 3157 bytes) into `intro_rle_data`, so it is neither loaded from disk nor stored uncompressed.
 It is converted from `intro.art` (OCP Art Studio hires) in the `Kaper64 BASIC\intro` folder.
 - `shooting.inc` contains the cannon-battle minigame and shooting screen data.
 - `harbour_sailing.inc` contains the harbour-approach minigame.
 - `harbour.inc` contains harbour trading and resource management.